Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 From the resulting response from the platform, above, select the names of the assets that you want to bundle in your product.
 This example will use `petstore-asset`.

-To create an basic product YAML or JSON file, populate the product with a single asset, namely ````petstore-asset```.
+To create a basic product YAML or JSON file, populate the product with a single asset, namely `petstore-asset`.
 A `.yaml`, `.yml`, or `.json` file can be used to define a specific resource, but this example uses `.json`:

 ```json